Barron County Judge strikes down order against state’s public gathering limits

 At the conclusion of an injunction hearing Monday morning, Oct.
-19, Barron County Circuit Judge James Babler stuck down a temporary restraining order (TRO) against a recent statewide 28-day order to control the spread of the COVID-19 restricting indoor public gatherings to 25 percent of capacity.
+19, Barron County Circuit Judge James Babler stuck down a temporary restraining order (TRO) against a recent statewide 28-day order to control the spread of the COVID-19 restricting indoor public gatherings to 25% of capacity.

 Judge Babler ruled against the plaintiffs, saying they had failed to show any harm because none of the plaintiffs, including others who joined the lawsuit on Monday, could show that they were ever compliant with the state’s 28-day order in the first place.